Tiberias hero image

 • Mobility: mostly flat along the promenade; some hotel areas include short slopes or stairs

-• Transport: coaches can stage at parking lots near the marina; boat operators coordinate directly with group leaders
+• Transport: coaches can stage near the marina, and boat operators confirm timing directly with group leaders

 Extensions & Combos